- About the call

 - Project duration

-- Call secretariat
+- Call secretariat and contact information

 - Participating funding agencies and national contact points